JarryChou/qcrypto-ldpc/timestamp3/README.md

+\page "timestamp3 - readme"

+This README is located in `qcrypto/timestamp3/`.

 This is a usb version of the readevents program, generating a stream of consolidated timestamp events from a timestamp card.
 This program is the interface to a timestamp card, cleans up some bitorder issues and allows to